Copyright © 2010-2020 Linux Foundation

 a configuration file for the target, a version file for the target,

-and the root filesystem (sysroots
+and the root filesystem (sysroots) needed to

 develop objects for the target system.